htw-imi-showtime/showtime-website/content/ss24/bachelor/b4-SEMPY/_index.md

 # Properties for displaying the project in the project list
 card_image = "Logo.jpg"
 # card_description is deprecated, will be replaced by abstract/and or claim
-card_description = "SEMPY is an AI-Research Agent that supprts customers of the idealo website to help them make better buying decission.
-This is tool takes different information from different websites and summarizes them and gives the best advice."
+card_description = "SEMPY is an AI research agent that supports customers of the idealo website in making better buying decisions.
+This tool gathers information from various websites, summarizes it, and provides the best advice."

 # Names are optional, team size is sufficient
 team = ["Son Xuan Hoang","Eldar Akhundzada", "Mathieu Wassmuth", "Paul Schiffner", "Yasin Dalowar"]